dfritschy/cjw-summercamp-slides/scripts/md/slides.md

 * No global settings
 * No central site activation/administration

-Goal: keep everything in one place!
+* Goal: keep everything in one place!

 ---

 title: CJW MultiSiteBundle Features
+build_lists: true

 * Boots kernel and environment based on domain name mappings
+* Handles local, staging and live domain names
 * Allows for global activation of bundles
 * Allows for global settings
 * Provides a common console for all sites